hikki78/autochain-TEST/README.md

 ## Details for the Project:
-This is a simple smartcontract and a Jest unit test of the smart contract.
+This is a dummy Jest unit test of the smart contract.
-The detail process of running the smartcontract as well as the test is given below.
+The detail process of running the project is given below.

 ## Installation